Thank You Letter for a Job Offer After Acceptance

 - Names the role and company

-- Confirms start date or next steps
+- Confirms the start date or next steps

 - Thanks the employer for the opportunity